zowe/zac/process/example_governance.md

 # Release Process

 Project releases will occur on a scheduled basis as agreed to by the maintainers.
+Coordination of Zowe releases is led by the [CI/CD squad](https://github.com/zowe/community/tree/master/CI-CD), and all Zowe releases are to be approved by the ZLC.

 # Conflict resolution and voting